 \begin{proof} We only need to show that each positive root $Y$ of $R(\Gamma_0)$ is contained in $R(\Gamma)$.
 Since $Y \le Z(\Gamma_0)$, the coefficient $a_0$ of $Y$ is less than $1$.
 Then $(Y\cdot Y)=(Y\cdot Y)_{\Gamma_0}-a_0^2 \ge -2-1 = -3$.
 On the other hand, $(Y\cdot Y) \le -2$.
 Thus we have proved that $Y \in R(\Gamma)$. \end{proof}

-Let us introduce examples of triple Dynkin diagrams whose underlying diagrams are classical.
-For a diagram $\Gamma$ of type $A, D, E$ we denote by $\Gamma_i$ the triple Dynkin diagram obtained by replacing $E_i$ by a vertex of weight $3$.
+We introduce examples of triple Dynkin diagrams as follows.
+Consider a tree $\Gamma$ of type $A, D$ or $E$ and denote by $\Gamma_i$ the triple Dynkin diagram obtained by replacing $E_i$ by a vertex of weight $3$.
 For example, $A_{n,2}$ is the diagram obtained from $A_n$ (see Figure \ref{fig-An}) by replacing $E_2$ by a vertex of weight $3$.

-\begin{example} Consider the Dynkin diagram of type $A_n$ (Figure \ref{fig-An}).
+\begin{example} Consider the Dynkin diagram of type $A_n$ in Figure \ref{fig-An}.
 It is easy to see that $R(A_n)=R(A_{n,i})$ for each $i$.

 \end{example}